Cross Data Center Replication (XDCR)

 -

 Timestamp-based conflict resolution uses the document timestamp (stored in the CAS) to resolve conflicts.
-The timestamps associated with the most recent updates of source and target documents are compared.
+XDCR compares the timestamps associated with the most recent updates of source and target documents.
 The document whose updates have the more recent timestamp prevails.

-The type of conflict resolution that is used for a given replication is determined by the conflict resolution policy that is configured on the source and destination buckets.
-Conflict resolution is configured on a per-bucket basis at bucket creation time, and cannot be changed later.
+The conflict resolution policy configured on the source and destination buckets determines the type of conflict resolution that a given replication uses.
+Administrators configure conflict resolution on a per-bucket basis at bucket creation time, and it cannot change later.

 Learn more about XDCR conflict resolution in the Couchbase Server documentation.